Ian-Blanshard/MP3-Climbing-Log/README.md

 9. On the Heroku dashboard, click deploy.

-10. Open the console on heroku and run a python3 terminal, create the db using db.create_all()
+10. Open the console on Heroku and run a python3 terminal, create the db using db.create_all()